-Exemptions for a Water Distribution System Permit for a Well shall only be considered following receipt of a complete Request for Confirmation of Exemption package as described in Rule 21 and in the Implementation

-Guidelines for Processing Applications for Water Distribution Systems and Mobile Water Distribution Systems.
-Well Construction Permit from the Monterey County Environmental Health Bureau and a State Department of Water Resources Well Completion Report.
+Exemptions for a Water Distribution System Permit for a Well shall only be considered following receipt of a complete Request for Confirmation of Exemption package as described in the Implementation Guidelines Well Construction Permit from the Monterey County Environmental Health Bureau and a State Department of Water Resources Well Completion Report.
 The Well must be properly registered with MPWMD, metered, inspected, and have an approved MPWMD Water Meter Installation Inspection form on file.
-The application package shall be processed as described in Rule 21 (Applications) and Rule 22 (Action on Application for Permit to Create/Establish a Water Distribution System).
+If the application package is determined to be incomplete, the application shall be deemed as denied without prejudice, and the General Manager shall notify the Applicant in writing of the missing or deficient information, and request the Applicant to submit that information.
 Additional requirements are described in the Implementation Guidelines.